Ayaan10baig/space-was-here.github.io/README.md

-# space-was-here.github.io
+theme: space-was-here.github.io
+title: Ayaan Baig
-if you see this, you are now qualified as a human being 👍
+description: if you see this, you are now qualified as a human being 👍
 <head>
 	<body style="background-color:black;">
 		<h1 style="color:green;">About me</h1>